-The MBA in Entrepreneurship is designed to give students the opportunity to develop innovative business plans and solutions and equip them with the tools to do so for their current business ventures.
+The MBA in Entrepreneurship is designed to give students the opportunity to develop innovative business plans and solutions and equip them with the tools to do so for their current and future business ventures.

 This course focuses on the generation and analysis of ideas and the managerial decisions necessary to operate a new venture.
 It emphasizes creativity and the source of ideas, an idea's operational feasibility, analysis of the environment, industry, and financial resources needed by the entrepreneur for improving the chances of success, as well as operational issues such as marketing, risk protection, and human resource management.
 Self-assessment and other managerial decision-making tools aid in determining the entrepreneurial interest of course participants.